 - All work should be spell-checked, grammar-checked, and proofread for clarity and organization before submission.

-- Allowing for the resubmission of assignments for improvement of evaluation grade is at the instructor’s discretion.
+- Allowing for the resubmission of assignments for improvement of evaluation grades is at the instructor’s discretion.

 - Grades for each assignment will be posted in the Desire2Learn (D2L) gradebook.